 Chunky Smallmouth Bass

 We have some serious spots where you can fish for fat, chunky smallmouth bass in our region.
 Whether you're a fly fisher, or a gear angler, you'll love what we have to offer.
 This beauty bass was caught by Colin McKeown, host of The New Fly Fisher Television Show, at Birch Lake Resort.
-The catch was so large it made the Ontario Fly Fishing Records measuring 22-in 7-lb and 15-in in girth.
+The catch was so large it made the Ontario Fly Fishing Records measuring 22-inch 7-pound and 15-inch in girth.
 Birch Lake Resort is also within driving distance of great brook trout fishing.

 One of the greatest fisheries in the world is located in downtown Sault Ste.
 Marie, Ontario in the St. Marys River and Rapids.
 The renowned fishery is known to hold steelhead, rainbow trout, Pacific/Coho/Atlantic salmon, even walleye and northern pike.
 This is a must-do fly fishing trip!
 Bill Spicer, host of The New Fly Fisher Television Show loves this fishery and below is one of many steelhead he's caught in the Rapids.

-There's a good reason why this photo is featured on our latest issue of the Algoma Travel Guide.
-This 32-in walleye currently holds the record at Mar Mac Lodge on remote Esnagi Lake.
+There's a good reason why this photo is featured on our 2016 issue of the Algoma Travel Guide.
+This 32-inch walleye currently holds the record at Mar Mac Lodge on remote Esnagi Lake.
 Walleye is definitely a favourite species among anglers and is good eating too.
 We encourage you to release the trophies and spawners, and only save a few smaller ones for a shore lunch.

 Fish for Walleye: There are many excellent places to stay.
 You'll find all-inclusive fishing lodges and housekeeping packages, cottage resorts, camping and RV, or stay in hotels and motels where you'll have all urban amenities in town.
 Our area guide services will take you to excellent fishing locations.